North Carolina Truck Accident Lawyers

-If you’ve been involved in an accident with a large commercial truck and you want answers, you’ve come to the right place.
-Here, we have included some answers to some of the most common questions our truck accident attorneys receive.
-We also welcome you to call our offices to talk to a friendly professional about your specific case and concerns.
+If you have been involved in an accident with a large commercial truck and want answers, you’ve come to the right place.
+Here, are answers to some of the most common questions our truck accident attorneys receive.
+We also welcome you with call our offices to talk to a friendly professional about your specific case and concerns.
 We handle truck accident cases across North and South Carolina.
 At Crumley Roberts, we care like family, listen to learn, and do what’s right.

 What makes truck accidents so dangerous?

 A fully loaded commercial truck may weigh 80,000 pounds or more.
 These vehicles are also extremely large and are higher off the ground than most passenger vehicles.
-This disparity in size, weight, and height will mean that the smaller vehicle will sustain most of the damage.
-Trucks may also carry hazardous cargo that could cause fires, chemical burns, or explosions.
+In an accident, this disparity in size, weight, and height will mean that the smaller vehicle will sustain the bulk of the damage.
+Trucks may also carry hazardous cargo that can cause fires, chemical burns, or explosions.

 What are some common causes of truck accidents?

-- Poor truck maintenance.
-Large commercial trucks require continual maintenance, particularly for braking, steering, and suspension systems, to make sure everything is in working order.
-Poor maintenance may lead to brake failure, tire blowouts, and other serious problems.
+- Poor truck maintenance: Large commercial trucks require continual maintenance to make sure everything is in working order, particularly for braking, steering, and suspension systems.
+Poor maintenance may lead to brake failure, tire blowouts, and other serious problems causing accidents.

-- Improperly loaded trucks.
-A truck that is overloaded or has an imbalanced load will be more difficult to maneuver and may roll over or jackknife.
-Improperly secured truckloads may come loose and strike other vehicles, causing serious accidents.
+- Improperly loaded trucks: A truck that is overloaded or has an imbalanced load will be more difficult to maneuver and may roll over or jackknife.
+Improperly secured truckloads may come loose, strike other vehicles, and cause serious accidents.

-- Truck driver inexperience.
-If a truck operator is inexperienced due to inadequate training, he or she may make a mistake that leads to a catastrophic collision.
-Examples may include unsafe lane changes, following other vehicles too closely, failure to check blind spots, and driving too fast for road conditions.
+- Truck driver inexperience: If a truck operator is inexperienced due to inadequate training, he or she may make a mistake that leads to a catastrophic collision.
+Examples include unsafe lane changes, following other vehicles too closely, failure to check blind spots, and driving too fast for existing road conditions.

 How can I prove that the truck driver caused the accident?